Ryzen-Controller-Team/Ryzen-Controller/README.md

     - [Using Windows](#using-windows)
     - [Using Linux](#using-linux)

-## Disclaimer
+## Disclaimers & Cautions

-- If you intend to use Ryzen Controller in a video posted online e.g. YouTube, please credit the Ryzen Controller team and post a link to the Ryzen Controller website where the users can download the software!!
+- If you intend to use Ryzen Controller in a video/text post online (e.g. YouTube, Reddit) please credit the Ryzen Controller team by linking to the Ryzen Controller website!
+We ask this so that viewers/readers can download the software from a trusted source and so the developers get the proper recognition for their work.
+- Ryzen Controller Team is not liable for any damages that my occur from using Ryzen Controller or RyzenADJ, Please use at your own risk!

 ## What's this?